The non-stabilizerness of fermionic Gaussian states

 Qualitatively, the average values of $\tilde{M}_{\alpha}$ are close to the entropies upper bound $\log D = L \log 2$ (black line).
 This also corresponds to the leading extensive term in the filtered SREs for generic (non-Gaussian) Haar-random states~\cite{Turkeshi_2023_2}.
 The deviation $L \log 2 - \tilde{M}_{\alpha}$ from this value (see inset) appears to grow as $\sim \log L$, thus giving only a sub-leading correction to the Haar scaling.
-In particular, fitting the relation $L \log 2 - \tilde{M}_{1} \simeq a_{\alpha} \cdot \log L + b_{\alpha}$ returns the coefficients: $a_{\alpha} \approx 0.50, 1.00, 1.12$ and $b_{\alpha} \approx 0.78, 0.82, 2.70$ for $\alpha=1,2,3$ respectively (see inset).
+In particular, fitting the relation $L \log 2 - \tilde{M}_{1} \simeq a_{\alpha} \cdot \log L + b_{\alpha}$ returns the coefficients: \rednewnew{$a_{\alpha} \approx 0.50, 1.02, 1.13$ and $b_{\alpha} \approx 0.78, 0.71, 2.55$} for $\alpha=1,2,3$ respectively (see inset).
 Essentially, these results reveal that random fermionic Gaussian states, while lacking many of the features of generic many-body states, exhibit the same amount of nonstabilizerness resources as generic Haar states, apart from logarithmic corrections in the system size.
 Notably, our results, combined with those of Ref.~\cite{Turkeshi_2024_2}, suggest that under random free-fermionic time evolution, nonstabilizerness likely saturates on a timescale $\propto \log L$, approaching a value near the Haar value.
 In contrast, entanglement in these systems requires an exponentially longer time, scaling as $\propto L^2$~\cite{Nahum_2017}, to reach its Haar value.
-In the next Section, we provide an analytical argument to explain the observed logarithmic corrections, based on the qualitative similarity between SREs and participation entropies in the computational basis. \\
+In the next Section, we provide an analytical argument to explain the observed logarithmic corrections, based on the qualitative similarity between SREs and participation entropies in the computational basis. \\ \rednewthree{Before addressing this point, we note that, as discussed above, our procedure cannot formally discriminate between pseudo-magic~\cite{Gu_2024} and genuinely magic states when restricted to a polynomial number of samples, rather than an exponentially large one.
+Consequently, \emph{in principle}, the observed leading linear scaling of the SREs for random fermionic Gaussian states could be spurious and originate from a form of pseudo-magic, rather than reflecting a genuinely extensive amount of magic.
+However, there is no clear indication that this scenario is realized.
+On the contrary, the analytical calculations presented in the next section for qualitatively similar participation entropies in the computational basis provide evidence for the existence of an extensive term. }